mohammadRezaeian/notes/posts/skills/2019-09-03-jupyter-notebook.md

 {% assign img-url = '/img/post/python' %}

-::: info
+::: tip
-{% icon "idea" %} If you use [VSCode](/visual-studio-code/), you should use its Jupyter Notebook extension, it's quick, clean and very easy to use.
+If you use [VSCode](/visual-studio-code/), you should use its Jupyter Notebook extension, it's quick, clean and very easy to use.
 :::

 ## Installation